Acrylic Paint on Walls

 The Short Answer

 Yes, you can use acrylic paint on walls!
-Acrylic paint is a fantastic choice for interior wall applications, especially in the form of acrylic emulsion paint.
+Acrylic paint is a fantastic choice for interior wall applications, especially acrylic emulsion paint.
 Its water-based nature makes it easy to work with and clean up.

 Benefits of Using Acrylic Paint on Walls